Innovation Studies

 university researchers

-with industry is generally acknowledged.
-In this study we explain the use of
+university researchers with industry is generally acknowledged.
+In this study

-different knowledge networks at the individual level from a resource-based
+we explain the use of different knowledge networks at the individual level from

+not.
 Second, during the course of an academic career a researcher’s scientific

 network activity first rises, but then declines after about 20 years.